Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -m ANNOgesic/input/manual_TSS/NC_000915_manual_TSS.gff \
         ANNOgesic

-If you import the manual checked TSSs to ``-m``, the subcommand will merge the manual checked TSSs and predicted TSSs.
+If you put the manual-checked TSSs to ``-m``, the subcommand will merge the manual checked TSSs and predicted TSSs.
-If you didn't import it, the subcommand will only produce predicted TSSs.
+If you didn't assign it, the subcommand will only produce predicted TSSs.
 You will get gff file, MasterTable and statistic file.

 ::